zephyrproject-rtos/zephyr/boards/ti/msp_exp432p401r_launchxl/doc/index.rst

 Follow the :ref:`getting_started` instructions for Zephyr application development.

-For example, to build and flash the :ref:`hello_world` application for the MSP-EXP432P401R LaunchXL:
+For example, to build and flash the :zephyr:code-sample:`hello_world` application for the MSP-EXP432P401R LaunchXL:

 .. zephyr-app-commands::